EHB-MCT/portfolio-second-chance-JasonRoossens/README.md

 Download this folder as a .zip file.

 Remove TEMPLATE from TEMPLATE.env to create the .env file inside the server directory.
-Add your PORT & DB_URI.

 Run the following commands inside this folder:
 ```